JennEYoon/datasciY/career-tasks.md

     - BASEL III, 2.5, 2 -- review very carefully.
     - Top banks - what's been going on?
 Press releases, financial statements, leverage ratios, capital statement.
     - Write some articles about using DS/ML in Finance for investing, trading, regulation, law & litigation.
-    - Craig's opioid deaths and sales quantity data py MSA.
+    - Craig's opioid deaths and sales quantity data GeoPandas, GeoSpatial MSA.
 Map and zoomable down to street level.
 Do.

 ===============================================================